PlanePlace/Semaphorin--Modified/README_en.md

 ## This modified Semaphorin has changed the method of obtaining IVKey and the download version of ramdisk.

+## Due to so many bugs we encountered recently, I'm planning to write a .md to let u know how to mannuly downgrade ur devices.
+Please wait!😉

 ## Support

 If you encounter any problems, please report them on Issues.